alshedivat/al-folio/_posts/2022-02-16-audio_eda_and_modeling.md

 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/nb/04_audio_data_analysis/output_40_0.png" data-zoomable width=800px style="padding-top: 20px; padding-right: 20px; padding-bottom: 20px; padding-left: 20px">

-This seems about write, but how can we now use that for feature engineering?
+The turquoise lines that you see around 100 Hz are the fundamental frequencies.
+So, this seems about write.
+But how can we now use that for feature engineering?
 Well, what we could do is compute specific characteristics of this f0.

 ```python
 # Computes mean, median, 5%- and 95%-percentile value of fundamental frequency